2.1 Maximizing Profit and Decisions

 2.4.2 Customer Value and Strategy

-Customers decide to buy a product because they benefit more from that product than the product costs them.
+Customers decide to buy a product because their benefit from that product is greater than the product’s cost.
 It’s a customer-centric version of the firm’s profit equation, but it uses different terms to avoid confusion: “customer value” instead of π, “customer benefit” instead of R(∙), and “customer cost” instead of C(∙).
-Customer value is the difference between the customer benefit from the product and the customer cost for the product.
+Customer value is the difference between (1) the customer benefit from the product and (2) the customer cost for the product.
 Customer value is also called the value proposition.

 The key notion here is that greater customer value means stronger long-term viability for the firm and better outlook for future profits.
 Customer value, a key driver of long-term profits, gets missed in regular relevant cost analysis.